 In a number of transactions during 2009, Oando Plc, a Nigerian public company quoted on the Nigerian and Johannesburg Stock Exchanges, became the majority shareholder of the Group, with 78% of the Group's shares.
 In 2011, Oando purchased an additional 3.5% of the Company's shares increasing the total of shares to 81.5%.
-The shares held by Oando Plc were transferred to Oando Energy Resources Inc. ('OER') on the 24th of July 2012.
+The shares held by Oando Plc were transferred to a wholly owned subsidiary of Oando Energy Resources Inc. ('OER') on the 24th of July 2012.
 OER has committed to provide financial support to the Company for eighteen months from the date of this report to enable it to meet its financial obligations.

-During 2012, Oando Exploration and Production Limited provided the Company with an additional interest bearing working capital advance of US\$ 3 million and Oando Servco Nigeria Limited provided the company with an interest bearing working capital advance of US\$ 916,560.00 (for full details please see note 28 'Related Party Transactions' to the accounts).
-Oando Exploration and Production Limited provided the Company with an interest bearing working capital advance of US\$ 3.9 million in 2011.
+During 2013, Oando Servco Nigeria Limited provided the company with an interest bearing working capital advance of US\$ 927,899 (for full details please see note 25 'Related Party Transactions' to the accounts).
+Oando Exploration and Production Limited provided the Company with an interest bearing working capital advance of US\$ 3 million and Oando Servco Nigeria Limited provided the Company with an interest bearing working capital advance of US\$ 916,560.00 in 2012.